...

 • Probably the biggest advantage of the Swiss Trading App?
 One app for everything!
 And it works well.
 Banking, savings plans with virtual savings goals and also investments work flawlessly in the Yuh test.

-• The Yuh account opening is fully digital.
-If you are already a customer of Swissquote or Postfinance, it will be even faster.
+• The Yuh account opening is fully digital, by the way.
+If you are already a Swissquote or Postfinance customer, the process is even faster.
 With the Swissquote Login, for example, you can start directly and without further data entry.

 • You want to work with Yuh eBill use?
-The Yuh eBill function is available and thus ensures less office chaos
+The Yuh eBill function is available and ensures less office chaos.

 • Transparent Roadmap with all upcoming features.
 So you can always see what is currently being developed for you: A youth account, e-tax statement, automatic categorisation of your expenses and much more!